Resident Scholar 2023 – FAQ

 I am interested in the position, but I also have teaching commitments with another institution.
 Can I apply?

-The post can be combined with teaching as long as the classroom hours of maximum of one course do not exceed 10 percent of the weekly workload (40 hours).
+The post can be combined with teaching as long as the teaching entails no more than one course and the weekly teaching hours do not exceed 4 hours total.
 In case you are planning to teach during your potential term as a FIME resident scholar, please provide details of the course, amount of classroom hours and estimate of time needed for preparatory work during your term.
-The preference is that the resident scholars will be able to devote majority of their time for their own research project.
+The preference is that the resident scholars will be able to devote the majority of their time to their own research project.

 I am coming to Lebanon to do field work.
 Can I apply?